Arvanites: Demographics

+In the 1990s, the European Commission's Euromosaic Project documenting minority languages recorded the geographic distribution and language status of Arvanites and Arvanitika in Greece.

 Language use and language perception

 Arvanitika is a dialect of the Albanian language, sharing similar features primarily with other Tosk varieties.
 The name Arvanítika and its native equivalent Arbërisht are derived from the ethnonym Arvanites, which in turn comes from the toponym Arbëna (Greek: Άρβανα), which in the Middle Ages referred to a region in what is today Albania.
 Its native equivalents (Arbërorë, Arbëreshë and others) used to be the self-designation of Albanians in general.

 While Arvanitika was commonly called Albanian in Greece until the 20th century, the wish of Arvanites to express their ethnic identification as Greeks has led to a stance of rejecting the identification of the language with Albanian as well.
 In recent times, Arvanites had only very imprecise notions about how related or unrelated their language was to Albanian.
 Since Arvanitika is almost exclusively a spoken language, Arvanites also have no practical affiliation with the Standard Albanian language used in Albania, as they do not use this form in writing or in media.
 The question of linguistic closeness or distance between Arvanitika and Albanian has come to the forefront especially since the early 1990s, when a large number of Albanian immigrants began to enter Greece and came into contact with local Arvanitic communities.

 Since the 1980s, there have been some organized efforts to preserve the cultural and linguistic heritage of Arvanites.
 The largest organisation promoting Arvanitika is the "Arvanitic League of Greece" (Αρβανίτικος Σύλλογος Ελλάδος).

 Arvanitika is currently considered in danger of extinction due to it having no legal status in Greece.
 The language is also not available at any level of the educational system in Greece.
 Social changes, government policies, and public indifference have also contributed to the decline of the language.